Sulphur Dew Point Corrosion Protection for SRU, TGTU and Acid Gas Systems

 Every SRU, TGTU and acid gas treatment unit presents unique risks based on acid gas composition, halide loading, temperature cycles and water management.
 IGS engineers review operating data and inspection findings to define where MRP is optimal and where alloy cladding is required for higher-temperature sections.
 The outcome is a consistent barrier that mitigates corrosion across the sulphur management system.

-Quality, safety and reliability
+Quality, Safety and Reliability

 IGS delivers turnkey installations using fully trained and certified in-house teams operating under robust HSE and quality systems.
 Our safety-first culture is consistently recognised by customers as a differentiator, contributing to reliable execution and long-term performance.